jan-dh/md-blog/src/pages/sketch-tailwind/index.md

   'grey': '#b8c2cc',
 ```

-As a developer it's very handy to know most of these properties when you begin to set up a new project.
-They form the base of your styling, so once they are all defined, you can dive straight into the code without having to think too much about them.
+As a developer it's very handy to know most of these properties at the start of a new project.
+Once the most important properties of your design are defined, you can dive straight into the code without having to think too much about them.
 It increases productivity a lot.

 ### Creating your theme
 As a designer working in Sketch, you'll work with Layer Styles and Text Styles.
 Those are the base styles you define and reuse all in your design.
 Basically, what we would need in our `tailwind.js`. 🤔